pinkylohc/course_project/Prisoner Box Riddle/README.md

 # Riddle Room Simulation

-This repository contains code that simulates a riddle room scenario involving prisoners and boxes.
+This project contains code that simulates a riddle room scenario involving prisoners and boxes.

 ## Description